 - 1. A standardized rubric system will be used, focusing on: - creativity - cleverness - simplicity - functionality - 2.
 Your 'work' can include (but is not limited to) one of the following aspects: - creation of a new software algorithm for a solution - 3.
 Teams must provide documents that explain their work.
 Each invention must be supported by concise but clear documentation.
 The documents must show precise steps towards the creation of the invention. - 4.
-Documents must include one poster and one engineering journal.
+Documents must include one Technical Description Paper (TDP), one poster and one Engineering Journal.
 Teams should be prepared to explain their work. - 5.
-Engineering Journals should demonstrate your best practices in the development process. - 6.
-The poster should include but is not limited to: the name of the team, country, league, programming language/libraries used, detailed description of the algorithm you developed, time used for development, and awards won by the team in its country, etc.
+TDP should describe your team's project planning, robot's configuration and design choices, your software architecture and solutions and, the applied process on performance evaluation.
+A template for the TDP and rubrics are available on the RoboCupJunior Official website. - 6.
+Engineering Journals should demonstrate your best practices in the development process.
+A guide for the Engineering Journal format and rubrics are available on the RoboCupJunior Official website. - 7.
+The poster should include but is not limited to: the name of the team, country, league, programming language/libraries used, detailed description of the algorithm you developed, time used for development, and awards won by the team in its country, etc. A guide for the poster format and rubrics are available RoboCupJunior Official website.